 Field-hunting tip

-Look in oxidized lead deposits country — that is the host setting where phosgenite typically forms.
+Look in oxidized lead deposits country, the host setting where phosgenite typically forms.
 If you start seeing cerussite, anglesite, galena in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, tabular habit, so train your eye for that shape before scanning the outcrop.